-WINNER OF THE SABEW BEST IN BUSINESS BOOK AWARD 2023 FOR MANAGEMENT AND LEADERSHIP
+WINNER OF THE SABEW MANAGEMENT AND LEADERSHIP BUSINESS BOOK AWARD

 Reviews